Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 *User Stories*

-  - As a first-time user, I want the game to be easy and simple to understand and play.
+  - As a user, I want to be able to easily navigate my way through the site.
-  - As a first-time user, I want to be able to play the game across any device.
+  - As a user, I want to be able to play the game across any device.
-  - As a first-time user, I want to have clear instructions so I know how to play the game.
+  - As a user, I want to have clear instructions so I know how to play the game.
-  - As a first-time user, I want to be able to contact the developer with any questions.
+  - As a user, I want to be able to contact the developer with any questions.

 Once establishing both creator and user stories, my goals for my project were clear as I had an evident idea of what users will be expecting of the project game.